General questions

 Autism (ASD) assessment

-Autism spectrum disorder (ASD), often known as just autism, is a lifelong developmental condition that affects how a person communicates with and relates to other people and how they experience the world around them.
+Autism spectrum disorder (ASD), often known as autism.
+Autism is a lifelong developmental condition.
+It affects how a person interacts, builds relationships, and takes in the world around them.

 An autistic person may have difficulties with verbal and nonverbal social communication skills that affect their daily life.
 They may struggle to interact with other people, cope in social situations and form or maintain relationships.
 Autism is also associated with restricted and repetitive behaviours, such as finding it hard to cope with changes, repetitive movements, fixated interests and sensory processing differences.

-These features must be present in the early developmental period but may not be recognised by others until later on in a person’s life.
+They’re often present from a young age, but people may not identify them until later in life.
 These may become apparent as the social demands increase, or conversely may be masked by learned strategies as a person gets older.

-Having a diagnosis of autism does not mean that there is something ‘wrong’ with a person, although we acknowledge that differences in social communication and interaction can lead to challenges in life, such as finding it hard to cope at school.
-We also recognise that autistic people have many strengths and with the right understanding and support around them can lead a fulfilled and meaningful life.
+An autism diagnosis doesn’t mean there is anything ‘wrong’ with a person.
+While differences in social communication and interaction can bring challenges, such as coping at school, autistic people also have many strengths.
+With understanding and the right support, they can lead fulfilled and meaningful lives.

 How to best manage and live with autism is different for each individual.
 A diagnosis should not be required for interventions that support your child, but it will help your child and others understand the way they think and perceive the world.